Should personal trainers get a National Academy of Sports Medicine (NASM) certification?

 • MMA conditioning (MMA).
 Take clients to the next level with training techniques and coaching strategies professional mixed martial arts fighters use.

-• Social media fitness influencer.
-This course has been designed for fitness professionals looking to grow their online presence and client reach using social media channels.
+• Social media fitness influencer (SMI).
+Learn how to grow your online presence and reach clients using social media channels.

 Fitness trainer insurance

-No matter which personal trainer certification and specialization you end up going with, getting insured is essential.
-NASM has partnered with NEXT as the preferred insurance provider for its trainers and coaches.
+No matter which personal trainer certification and specialization you choose, getting insured is essential, especially if you start your own personal training business or contract with gyms.
+NASM has partnered with NEXT as the preferred business insurance provider for its trainers and coaches.

 Personal trainer insurance can also help protect you from common accidents, injuries and damages associated with your profession.
 For instance, if you accidentally drop a dumbbell at a client’s house and damage their wood floor, general liability coverage would help pay for repairs.